Welcome to

 Camp Preparation

-Wilderness Camp involves a personal commitment by each attendee to study 1 Thessalonians.
-Your preparation will be aided by two workshops and a number of mentor sessions before the camp, together with the Camp Notes, which it is essential for every attendee to read through.
-This year we are also providing a Workbook as an optional study resource to help with preparation.
+Wilderness Camp involves a personal commitment by each attendee to study Malachi.
+Your preparation will be aided by three workshops, together with the Camp Notes and other supplied study resources.
 The camp itself will be structured around interactive workshops and discussion groups rather than a series of talks, so the success of the camp relies upon the preparation of each attendee.

 Our aim is to provide a supportive and encouraging framework to help all young people feel inspired to study the Word, and to that end each attendee will be involved in an engaging program of preparatory activities.
 All the essential study resources can be found on the Study Resources page.